© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle 150m north east of Wilmington is a scheduled monument protected by Historic England under reference 1012864.
 View the official record →

-The motte and bailey castle 150 metres north-east of Wilmington is a Norman fortification dating to the eleventh or twelfth century.
+Motte and bailey castle 150m north east of Wilmington is a Norman fortification consisting of an earthen mound with an associated bailey, or defended courtyard.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012864.

 Motte and bailey castle 150m north east of Wilmington is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012864.